killerducky/deja-queue/notes.md

 - [ ] Deleted songs in playlist should not be added
 - [ ] Remove videoCnt field, replace with computed field
 - [ ] refresh should not change current playing song / playlist
-- [ ] Playlist should not pop single songs out into the queue
 - [ ] Go backwards in playlist / reset playlist
-- [ ] log doesn't show track number
-- [ ] log doesn't show playlists

 ## UI